 U-M's Office of National Scholarships and Fellowships is a service provided by the LSA Honors Program to all students at the University.
-Our mission is to increase both the participation and competitiveness of U-M students in national scholarship and fellowship opportunities while furthering the educational goals of all of our applicants.
+Our mission is to increase both the diversity and competitiveness of U-M students in national scholarship and fellowship opportunities while furthering the educational goals of all of our applicants.
 Our students come from all schools and colleges within U-M, graduate as well as undergraduate.
-Students do not need to be affiliated with the LSA Honors Program to make use of ONSF advising and programs.

 Please check back occasionally as we continue to add new opportunities and resources.
 If you find a good program that is not already on our website, please let us know!